FichteFoll/advent-of-code/README.md

 # FichteFoll's Advent of Code

-These are just my quick and dirty solutions to the [Advent of Code][] Advent calendar for everyone to see, frown and laugh at.
+These are just my (quick and dirty) solutions to the [Advent of Code][] Advent calendar for everyone to see, frown and laugh at.

-Code is split into folders by year and day with my input included for better reproduction.
+Code is split into folders by year and day with my input included for better reproducibility.
 I did not complete all puzzles, so you'll only see those that I completed.